miraage/phpstorm-theme/README.md

 3. CSS
 4. JS
 5. XML

-Todos:
+6. SQL

-1. SQL
+7. Yaml

-2. Yaml
+Your pull requests are welcomed.